 - Place appropriate postage on box (samples may be returned if there is inappropriate postage).

-- Samples should arrive before 3:00 PM Monday – Friday & by 9:00 am on Saturday
+- Samples should arrive before 3:00 PM Monday – Friday & by 9:00 am on Saturday (Please contact the Laboratory if submitting a sample for Saturday delivery)

-- All samples are performed daily (Monday - Friday) expect for T4, TSH and Cortisol testing
+- All samples are performed daily (Monday - Friday)

 Collect blood in sterile red top tube.
 Allow the blood to clot for 15-30 minutes before centrifuging at a high speed (2500 rpm) for 10 minutes.
 Remove the serum and transfer into a clean sterile tube.
 Ship overnight with an ice pack.
 Minimum of 1 ml of serum should be submitted for most chemistry profiles.